Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ```

 ### Recognize Forms Using a Custom Model
 Recognize name/value pairs and table data from forms.
 These models are trained with your own data, so they're tailored to your forms.
+You should only recognize forms of the same form type that the custom model was trained on.

 ```python
 from azure.ai.formrecognizer import FormRecognizerClient